BleeGleeWee/SQL-CS50/README.md

 # 📊 SQL-CS50: CS50's Introduction to Databases with SQL
 ---

+> ⚠️ **Academic Honesty Disclaimer**

+This repository is shared **strictly for educational purposes**.
+It is intended to help others **learn from structure, approach, and design** — not to be copied or submitted as their own.

+CS50 has a **strict academic integrity policy**.
+All final projects are subject to manual review, and if your submission is found to be **plagiarized, copied, or unoriginal**, **your edX and GitHub usernames can be permanently banned from CS50**.

+Please use this repository to:
+- Understand how to approach the problem sets and final project
+- Learn best practices in SQL schema design and query building
+- Get inspired to build your **own original and creative final project**

+✅ **Do not copy-paste** any part of this repository directly
+✅ **Always write your own code**
+✅ **Be proud of your own learning and creativity**

+Let’s keep the CS50 community honest, supportive, and brilliant!

+---
 ## 🏅 Certificate of Completion
 I have successfully completed [CS50's Introduction to Databases with SQL](https://cs50.harvard.edu/sql/) by Harvard University, earning a certification like below in **June 2025**.